MLHale/GenCyber-web-content/day1/github-primer.md

 ```bash
 git clone <replace this with the clone URL that you copied above>
 ```
-The command may prompt you to enter your Github username and password (for private repositories).
 You will start to see some download messages and upon success, your local repository will be ready for use.
 You will also be asked to authenticate.

 Now switch to the hello-world directory that has all the files from the repository that you just cloned.